 words words words words words words words words words words words words words words words words words words words words words words words words words words

-Bleep Dammit: Luigi's opening line in Wright Brothers Vs Mario Brothers is censored, as with Donald Trump's ending f-bomb (the latter of which is also censored pretty poorly at that: it sounds like he's saying "I got my own fcking problems") in Donald Trump Vs Ebeniser Scrooge.
-This in spite of the fact that several other rap battles in the series have no problems with swearing before or, at least in Adam Vs Eve, being very explicit in general.
+Bleep Dammit: Luigi's opening line in Wright Brothers Vs Mario Brothers is censored, as with Donald Trump's ending f-bomb in Donald Trump Vs Ebenezer Scrooge.
+This in spite of the fact that several other rap battles in the series have no problems with swearing before or, as seen with Adam Vs Eve, being very explicit in general.
 Considering that this series is hosted on Youtube makes why they even bothered with censorship even more puzzling.

 Big Damn Heroes: Parodied.
 When confronting Satan, he claims that he has Dorothy and Shit Pickle trapped, then the Kool-aid Man comes out of nowhere to save them... only for him to get killed by Lucifer, Satan's evil(er) twin brother.

 Chekhov's Gun: The gray brick road leading to K-mart just seems like a throwaway joke, except that the Scarecrow, Tin Man, and Cowardly Lion go down it after the former tries to shoot himself and the latter two try to stop that from happening.

 Family-Unfriendly Aesop: The closest thing that this has to an aesop is an implication that the added brains, heart, and courage to the Scarecrow, Tin Man, and Lion are bad: With his brains, the Scarecrow notices that he's part of a dumb fan film and hates it; the Tin Man's heart prevents him from fighting; and the Lion's courage once made him nearly blindly charge into Super Mecha Death Christ 2000 B.C. and nearly got himself killed.